From Insight To Action: Effective Method To Develop Self-Awareness (Self-Awareness Series 3/3)

 · What can I do differently?

 Developing self-awareness is a continuous journey that significantly enhances personal and professional growth.
 By engaging in self-assessment, seeking feedback, and working with a coach, you can gain deeper insights into your strengths and areas for improvement.
-Embrace these practices to unlock your full potential, make better decisions, and build stronger relationships.
+Over time, these practices help leaders make better decisions, build stronger relationships, and lead with greater impact.

-Quotes of the day: "We learn who we are in practice not in theory." - Herminia Ibarra
+Quotes of the day: "We learn who we are in practice, not in theory." - Herminia Ibarra

 Quote of the day: As you start to walk out of the way, the way appears – Rumi

-Question: What practice do you engage in to raise your awareness?
+Reflection Question: What practice do you engage in to raise your awareness?
 Comment and share your experiences below; we’d love to hear.

 As a leadership development and executive coach, I work with leaders to raise their awareness to increase their performance, contact me to explore this topic further.